nragusa/aws-newrelease-slack/README.md

 #### Slack App
 You'll need to create a [Slack app](https://api.slack.com/start) in your workspace first.
 If you don't know how, ask your Slack administrator for help.

-Once you have the app created, you'll need the [incoming webhook URL](https://api.slack.com/start/planning/communicating#communicating-with-users__incoming-webhooks).
-This is the endpoint used to push the messages into your Slack channel.
-Save this URL!
+Once you have the app created, you'll need to [activate incoming webhooks](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).
+Once activated, grab the [incoming webhook URL](https://api.slack.com/start/planning/communicating#communicating-with-users__incoming-webhooks) and save it for later.

 #### AWS CDK
 This application was built with the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
 You'll need to [install the AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) before moving on.